volatilflerovium/easyjson/README.md

 ## Motivation

 While developing km_recorderAndPlayer I used a simple naive serialization/deserialization class for saving data to files.
-However I tried to replace it with one of the most popular json libraries (nlohmann json).
-The performace was really poor.
+However, I thought replacing it with one of the most popular json libraries (nlohmann json).
+The performance of nlohmann json is really poor compared to the solution used in the km_recorderAndPlayer project;
-So I stuck with the naive aproach.
-Later I remember an old unfinished idea that I worked on while develop my project fpdf-easytable, which involved parsing nested html tags.
+so I stuck with the naive approach.
+Later I remembered an old unfinished idea that I worked on while develop my project fpdf-easytable, which involved parsing nested css-style tags.
+Implementing this idea for parsing json strings gave rise to easyjson.

+Despite the main algorithm is simple and with few optimization tricks, easyjson run, in most of the cases, as faster as RapidJson.

 ## Features:

 - Parse and generate JSON string according to the standard http://json.org/ Nothing more nothing less.

-- Read and write JSON strings in UTF-8. the consensus is increasingly moving toward using UTF-8.
+- Read and write JSON strings in UTF-8.
+The consensus is increasingly moving toward using UTF-8.
 Here two libraries for utf8 validation:

    https://github.com/simdutf/is_utf8